alexdima/monaco-editor-localization/README.md

 * Then, the `monaco-editor/esm/vs/nls.js` file is patched to contain all of these strings.
 * As a consumer of the editor, you need to define `self.MONACO_LANGUAGE` before loading the source code for the editor
   * Supported values: `"de", "en", "es", "fr", "it", "ja", "ko", "ru", "zh-cn", "zh-tw"

+### What's the catch?

+* The catch is that this solution will bundle all languages used in the editor, so that is why this isn't the official solution.
+You can take inspiration from this sample and write your own `nls.js` script which matches the logic you have for localizing other parts of your code.
+Good luck!